DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 responses to regional disadvantage in a liberalized system were enacted, with lasting consequences.
-Concerns about consumer safeguards were addressed through a service guarantee, designed to ensure that telecommunications providers repaired faults and dealt with problems in timely manner.
+Concerns about consumer safeguards were addressed through a service guarantee, designed to ensure that telecommunications providers repaired faults and dealt with problems in a timely manner.
 Telstra, as the dominant network operator, has been funded to provide, among other public interest services such as payphones, a standard telephone service (STS) under a Universal Service Obligation (USO).